getclump/clump/STITCH.md

 	} yield (track, user)
 ```

-In this example, if the track's creator isn't found the final result is None.
+In this example, if the track's creator isn't found, the final result will be None.

 ```scala
 val future: Future[Option[(Track, User)]] = clump.get